cea-hpc/modules/doc/source/modulefile.rst

     .. versionadded:: 5.1

+.. mfcmd:: puts [-nonewline] [channelId] string

+ Writes the characters given by *string* to the channel given by *channelId*.
+ This command is not a Modules-specific command, it is actually part of Tcl.
+ See the :manpage:`puts(n)` Tcl man page for a complete description of this command.

+ Content written to the ``stderr`` channel is rendered as output message produced by modulefile.
+Content written to the ``stdout`` channel is rendered as shell command evaluated in the user current shell environment.
+Content sent to ``stdout`` is spooled to be rendered after the environment changes made by modulefile.

+ .. only:: html

+    .. versionchanged:: 4.1
+       Content sent to ``stdout`` is spooled to apply it after the rendering of the environment changes made by modulefile

 .. mfcmd:: remove-path [options] variable value... [--append-on-unload|--prepend-on-unload value...]

  Remove *value* from the colon, or *delimiter*, separated list in